obspy/obspy/misc/docs/source/tutorial/code_snippets/sitexml.rst

 Velocity-profile input can be one CSV file or a directory of CSV files.
 Each row describes one layer in one velocity profile:
+If velocity-profile input is omitted while analysis metadata is provided, any ``preferredVelocityProfileID`` values from the site-description table are ignored with a warning and omitted from generated SiteXML.

 .. list-table::
     :header-rows: 1